awsgroup24/demo/README.md

 - [x] #4
 - [ ] https://github.com/octo-org/octo-repo/issues/740
-- [ ] Add delight to the experience when all tasks are complete :tada
+- [ ] Add delight to the experience when all tasks are complete :tada:

 ```go
 package main